apache/druid/docs/content/development/extensions-core/approximate-histograms.md

 `min`: Min value seen by the histogram.
 This does not include outlier values.
 `histogram`: An array of longs with size `numBuckets`, containing the bucket counts

+### Ingesting existing histograms

+It is also possible to ingest existing fixed buckets histograms.
+The input must be a Base64 string encoding a byte array that contains a serialized histogram object.
+Both "full" and "sparse" formats can be used.
+Please see [Serialization formats](#serialization-formats) below for details.

 ### Serialization formats

 #### Full serialization format